Finance and Budgets

 Consider what are the aims / ambitions of your society this year?
 Your ambition shouldn’t be to make money.
 Societies charge for entry so that students will invest in their events.
 It is better to have a great event that brings lots of people together than one that makes lots of money.

 Money can be raised in a variety of ways.
-Many of it will come from Membership sales and the sale of ticketed events - all of which must be processed via the Union website using Native.
-You can find a guide on how to use Native here;
+Much of it will come from Membership sales and the sale of ticketed events - all of which must be processed via the Union website using Native.
+You can find a guide on how to use it on the Native Knowledge Base

 Any income raised should be kept in your Club’s or Society’s money pot held by the Students’ Union.
 This type of money will be carried over into the next academic year for your club to use.